-Welcome to our new website and to our News section where you can find the latest information about IEBC, IEBC workshops, webinars, newsletters and other highlights.
+Welcome to our News section where you can find the latest information about IEBC, IEBC workshops, webinars, newsletters and other highlights.

 May 10, 2017, “State Longitudinal Data Systems (SLDS): Moving from Silos to Sustainable Reporting” were center stage for this webinar presentation.
 Participants from around the country represented different state systems, and departments of education.

 April 19, Seattle, Washington, Working Students Success Network.
-Brad Phillips will present a workshop on “Telling Your Story with Data.”
+Brad Phillips presented the high demand workshop on “Telling Your Story with Data.”
+Click here for more information on this and other IEBC workshops.

 April 18, Sacramento, California Foster Youth Summit.
 Jordan Horowitz workshop on identifying and using “Leading Indicators for Foster Youth Education.”